 What do people think when they think about the richest countries in the world?
 And what comes to mind when they think about the smallest nations in the world?
-Some would be surprised to find out that the wealthiest nations are also amongst the tiniest.
+Some would be surprised to find out that many of the wealthiest nations are also amongst the tiniest.

-However, only when taking into account inflation rates and the cost of local goods and services can we get a more accurate picture of a nation’s average standard of living: the resulting figure is what is called purchasing power parity (PPP), which is often expressed international dollars in order to allow comparisons between different countries.
+However, only when taking into account inflation rates and the cost of local goods and services can we get a more accurate picture of a nation’s average standard of living: the resulting figure is what is called purchasing power parity (PPP), which is often expressed international dollars to allow comparisons between different countries.

-Should we automatically assume that in nations where this figure is particularly high the overall population is visibly better off than in most other places in the word?
+Should we automatically assume that in nations where this figure is particularly high the overall population is visibly better off than in most other places in the world?
 Not quite.
 We are dealing with averages and in any given country, structural inequality can tip the balance in favor of the already privileged.

 THE 10 RICHEST COUNTRIESIN THE WORLD

 Current International Dollars: 58,932 | Click To View GDP & Economic Data